flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 ```

 - We have to cast `atof`'s result to get an  `int`.
-  - The return converts automatically
+  - The return converts automatically.
-    - This operation may discard info so might have compiler warnings
+    - This operation may discard info so might have compiler warnings.
-    - Cast makes this *explicit* and warning should be supressed
+    - Cast makes this *explicit* and warning should be supressed.

 ### Relevant Exercises